HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 ~> make declare-frozen-inputs
 ~> make feed-frozen-inputs
+~> make view-frozen-inputs

 Now, we can make a frozen test at some specific timestep.
-Let us send the corresponding gules to the processor, for timestep 9999
+Let us send the corresponding gules to the processor, for timestep 14999

-~> make send-frozen-rules TIMESTEP=9999
+~> make send-frozen-rules TIMESTEP=14999
 ~> make cxsom-ping-processor

-Now, the statistics for timestep step 9999 have been computed in timelines zfrz-009999-*, let us visualize it.
+Now, the statistics for timestep step 14999 have been computed in timelines zfrz-014999-*, let us visualize it.

-~> make view-frozen TIMESTEP=9999
+~> make view-frozen TIMESTEP=14999
-~> evince snap-00009999.pdf
+~> evince snap-00014999.pdf

 Ok, now, let us make a nice movie, with 1 frame every 50 timesteps.